superduper-io/superduper/docs/_build/html/_sources/types.rst.txt

             return PIL.Image.open(io.BytesIO(bytes_))

-The classes must be defined so that standard ``pickle`` serialization works - SuperDuperDB stores the pickle object in the database.
+The classes must be pickleable using python ``pickle`` - SuperDuperDB stores the pickled object in the database.
 In the case above, we've used static methods and class variables, because the class isn't configurable.
 However, by using an ``__init__`` signature with meaningful arguments, it's possible to create flexible type classes.